 Work life led Andrea to become an interior Faux Finisher.
 After moving to Jersey City in 1999, she formed her own business: Videre Decorative Arts.

 From March 2014 to September 2017, she co-founded and operated The Raven Gallery and Boutique with close friend, Javiera Rodriguez, located in downtown Jersey City, which gave the local community a place to show and sell their work, as well as connect with their peers.
 Additionally, Andrea's involvement as a volunteer for the Jersey City Gallery Space and Performance Venue Art House Productions, introduced her to the world of set design, where she worked on several productions.
 In 2018, she was asked to curate for Art House's gallery and now serves as the Gallery Director.
-Currently, Andrea resides in North Jersey with her husband.
+Currently, Andrea resides in Fort Lee with her husband.